 The instruction set associated with a flow entry contains a maximum of one instruction of each type.
 The instructions of the set execute in the order specified by this above list.
-In practice, the only constraints are that the Clear-Actions instruction is executed before the Write-Actions instruction, and that Goto-Table is executed last.
+In practice, the only constraints are that the Meter instruction is executed before the Apply-Actions instruction, the Clear-Actions instruction is executed before the Write-Actions instruction, and that Goto-Table is executed last.

 A switch may reject a flow entry if it is unable to execute the instructions associated with the flow entry.
-In this case, the switch must return an unsupported flow error (see 6.7).
+In this case, the switch must return an unsupported flow error (see 6.4).
 Flow tables may not support every match, every instruction and every actions.

-5.7 Action Set
+5.10 Action Set